meilisearch/documentation/learn/advanced/sorting.md

 3. Update Meilisearch's [ranking rules](/learn/core_concepts/relevancy.md) (optional)

 ::: note
-Meilisearch converts documents to lowercase for sorting, they remain unchanged in the results.
-They are then sorted in lexicographic order based on their byte values.
+Meilisearch sorts strings in lexicographic order based on their byte values.
 For example, `á`, which has a value of 225, will be sorted after `z`, which has a value of 122.

+Uppercase letters are sorted as if they were lowercase.
+They will still appear uppercase in search results.
 :::

 ### Select attributes for sorting